AmNotAGoose/Python-PPTX-ChatGPT-Presentation-Generator/README.md

 3. Make sure theme0.pptx is in the same directory as main.py
 4. Run main.py
 5. Input the information requested.
-6. The GUI may freeze when "Submit" is clicked, be patient!

 ## OpenAI API Key